foolish-pine/shopify-boilerplate/README.md

 SHOPIFY_FLAG_STORE=YOUR_STORE_NAME
 ```

 This repository does not include any Shopify themes.
 You will need to add the theme files yourself.
-If you are creating a new theme, it is recommended to use [Dawn](https://github.com/Shopify/dawn) as a starting point (See the "[Getting started](https://github.com/Shopify/dawn?tab=readme-ov-file#getting-started)" section).
+If you are creating a new theme, [it is recommended to use Dawn as a starting point.](https://github.com/Shopify/dawn?tab=readme-ov-file#getting-started)

 ## Available Commands